MarshesDuck/xinhui-zidian/README.md

 ~~I also intend on hosting my own instance of this webapp on my personal website soon.~~

 This is currently being hosted here: https://marshesduck.pythonanywhere.com/.

+I want to create a Chinese language version of this tool in the future if possible.
+(My Chinese is bad so this might not be possible.)